The Linear Point Standard Ruler with DESI DR1 and DR2 Data: The Linear Point with Poor Signal-to-Noise Ratio

 We see that the \bgs\ correlation function pre-reconstruction has a very high failure rate -- over a third of the polynomial interpolations of the correlation function fail to identify a linear point, which may explain why we did not measure the linear point feature in the DR1 correlation function.
 In Figure \ref{fig:BGS_hist}, we present a histogram of the linear point values that were measured during this sampling process.
 For each tracer, we intuitively expect the distribution to be Gaussian centered around the mean of the sample, which should also agree with the linear point originally measured on the DR1 correlation function.
 While we see this trend in the post-reconstruction \bgs\ samples (despite a relatively higher failure rate), the pre-reconstruction samples are in fact bimodal.
 This means that due to the poor fit to the correlation function, not only is the linear point not measurable, but the mean of the samples is also an unreliable estimate of the measurement.

-We also note a relatively higher failure rate for pre-reconstruction \elgo\ correlation function; while the linear point is still measured in this case, the relatively high $\chi^2$ value of the fit and the large error bars on the linear point (presented in Table \ref{tab:Y1_results} and Figure \ref{fig:Y1_LP}) hint at poor signal-to-noise ratio.
+We also note a relatively higher failure rate for pre-reconstruction \elgo\ correlation function; while the linear point is still measured in this case, the relatively high $\chi^2$ value of the fit and the large error bars on the linear point (presented in Table \ref{tab:Y1_results} and Figure \ref{fig:Y1_LP}) hint at poor SNR.

 The linear point pipeline, as it stands, is therefore not optimal for measuring a standard ruler when the correlation function is poorly measured or the errors on those measurements are large.
 In such cases, template-based fitting approaches may indeed be a necessity.
-An alternative could be modifying the fitting functions used in the linear point pipeline; in fact, \cite{he2023} explore fitting a fifth polynomial to $s^2\xi(s)$ instead of $\xi(s)$.
+An alternative could be modifying the fitting functions used in the linear point pipeline; in fact, \cite{he2023} explore fitting a fifth-degree polynomial to $s^2\xi(s)$ instead of $\xi(s)$.
 They find that this improves reliability in Patchy mocks.
-We leave such implementations to future works.
+We explore alternative fitting functions in the following section.